Shoji Nishio: Introduction of koshinage

 In Japansese, koshinage means hip throw (腰投げ, koshi = hip, nage = throw).
 The "hip throw" which is now commonly performed during promotion examinations at Aikikai dojos, was not a well-known technique at first.
 Aikido's throwing repertoire was limited to iriminage, shihonage, and kotegaeshi.
-Koshiwaza was independently researched and developed by Nishio (utilizing his judo background) and Yoshio Kuroiwa when they were young instructors at the headquarters, and it is said to have spread to other Aikido practitioners.
+Koshiwaza was independently researched and developed by Nishio (utilizing his judo background) and Yoshio Kuroiwa when they were young instructors at the headquarters, and it is said to have spread to other aikido practitioners.

 Approach toward weapons usage

 In 1955, due to the lack of explanation regarding sword and jo techniques from Ueshiba (and other instructors), Nishio started to study iaido under Shigenori Sano (10th dan Muso Jikiden Eishin-ryu).
 He was awarded 7th Dan Nihon Zenkoku Iaido Renmei.

 In iaido, Nishio practiced a number of different styles and consolidated what he believed to be useful.
 By 2001, numerous addition and revision of kata were introduced in Nishio's iaido system.
 At one point, the number of kata were over 30.
-By the end, he finalized his iaido system to 15 katas, most of which correlated to specific Aikido movements.
+By the end, he finalized his iaido system to 15 katas, most of which correlated to specific aikido movements.
 His new iaido system is called Aiki Toho Iai or Nishio-ryu Iai.

 In 1957 or 1958, Nishio trained in jōdō with Takaji Shimizu (headmaster of Shintō Musō-ryū jōjutsu) and Yari or art of the spear (Hōzōin-ryū sōjutsu).

 Underlying principles

+Nishio performs ken tai ken version of ikkyo ura.

 In Nishio's style, all techniques can be performed with the wooden sword bokken, wooden stick jo in hand as well as without weapons.
-His applications of the ken and jo are known to be fast and subtle.
+A review of Nishio's instructional DVD set described his ken and jo applications as “fast and very subtle.”
 I have experience in karate and judo, and feel the way of the sword is central, so I reflect empty-hand techniques and throws in my sword and jo movements.
 O-sensei said, "If your hands hold a sword, then aikido is a sword; if your hands hold a jo, then aikido is a jo." - Shoji NishioIn weapon training, he believes, practitioners should try to be "on the edge".
 That means avoid being struck, deliver an effective final strike and stop within hair's breadth of contact.